Event Handling and SocketContext Reference

 When not to use it

-- In handlers without ACK support.
+- In handlers without an associated ACK.

 Method req_parts()